redis/redis-doc/topics/encryption.md

 Performance Considerations
 ---

-TLS involves another layer in the stack, that brings additional overhead like writing/reading bytes from ssl connetion, encrypt/decrypt and integrity check, and consequently a drop in the achievable throughput per Redis instance ([More on this](https://github.com/redis/redis/issues/7595)).
+TLS adds a layer to the communication stack with overheads due to writing/reading to/from an SSL connection, encryption/decryption and integrity checks.
+Consequently, using TLS results in a decrease of the achievable throughput per Redis instance (for more information see refer to this [discussion](https://github.com/redis/redis/issues/7595)).

 Limitations
 ---